Arnhem Land, Northern Territory © Tourism Australia

 Learn about Aboriginal art

 Arnhem Land's connection to Aboriginal culture is strong.
 You can gain an understanding of this unique landscape and its fascinating people through art and cultural tours.
 You'll find contemporary Yolngu art expressed as milkwood carvings (unique to this region), bark paintings, screen prints, woven baskets and mats.
-The art is more traditional at Yirrkala, one of Australia's best known community-based traditional Aboriginal art museums.
+The art is more traditional at Buku-Larrnggay Mulka Centre, one of Australia's best known community-based traditional Aboriginal art museums.
 On the western side of Arnhem Land is Gunbalanya (Oenpelli).
 Call in to the famous Injalak Art and Craft Centre to see artists at work and buy baskets and paintings.
-Join a tour led by an indigenous guide to Injalak Hill to see ancient rock art and hear Dreamtime stories come to life around you.
+Join a tour led by an Indigenous guide to Injalak Hill to see ancient rock art and hear Dreamtime stories come to life around you.

 Forage for bush tucker

 Bush tucker describes the food native to Australia.
 You can learn about how Aboriginal people forage for bush tucker, as well as pick up some hunting techniques and bush skills, on a tour with the traditional owners of the land, starting from Jabiru.
 Or you can hire a 4WD and explore the white sand beaches of Nanydjaka (Cape Arnhem), just a few hours drive from Nhulunbuy.
 The clear waters are perfect for scuba diving and snorkelling, and you can fish from the beach.

 Absorb the epic landscape and history

 Arnhem Land is one of Australia's last true wilderness areas, untouched and wild.
 Throughout the year, Arnhem Land's landscape undergoes spectacular changes.
 The most popular time to visit is in the dry season (April to September).
 The wet season brings dramatic weather conditions and some parts of the park are closed.
 Helicopter tours and light aircraft flights are an excellent way to take in the vast expanse.
 There are many significant historical sites in Arnhem Land, including the ruins of an early European settlement in Garig Gunak Barlu National Park on the remote Cobourg Peninsula.
 Take a guided tour to see it all.

 Stay in spectacular wilderness lodges